jst-build/jst/doc/concepts/service-target-cache.md

  - the client is aware of the git tree identifier of the root, and
  - some entity ensures the needed trees are known to the CAS.

-The auxiliary changes to `just-mr` described later in this document provide one possible way to handle archives in this way.
-Moreover, this additional flexibility will be necessary if we ever support computed roots, i.e., roots that are the output of a `just` build.
+The auxiliary changes to `jst` described later in this document provide one possible way to handle archives in this way.
+Moreover, this additional flexibility will be necessary if we ever support computed roots, i.e., roots that are the output of a `jst_backend` build.

-### Delegation: absent roots in `just` repository specification
+### Delegation: absent roots in `jst_backend` repository specification

-In order for `just` to know for which repositories to delegate the build to the designated `just serve` endpoint, the repository configuration for `just` can mark roots as _absent_; this is done by only giving the type as `"git tree"` (or the corresponding ignore-special variant thereof) and the tree identifier in the root specification, but no witnessing repository.
+In order for `jst_backend` to know for which repositories to delegate the build to the designated `just serve` endpoint, the repository configuration for `jst_backend` can mark roots as _absent_; this is done by only giving the type as `"git tree"` (or the corresponding ignore-special variant thereof) and the tree identifier in the root specification, but no witnessing repository.

-Any repository containing an absent root has to be content fixed, but not all roots have to be absent (as `just` can always upload those trees to CAS).
+Any repository containing an absent root has to be content fixed, but not all roots have to be absent (as `jst_backend` can always upload those trees to CAS).
 It is an error if, outside the computations delegated to `just serve`, a non-export target is requested from a repository containing an absent root.
-Moreover, whenever there is a dependency on a repository containing an absent root, a `just serve` endpoint has to be specified in the invocation of `just`.
+Moreover, whenever there is a dependency on a repository containing an absent root, a `just serve` endpoint has to be specified in the invocation of `jst_backend`.

 Protocol description
 --------------------